Adenosine Deaminase Deficiency

 Pharmacological Prevention

-- Immunoglobulin replacement therapy to support humoral immunity.
+Immunoglobulin replacement therapy to provide passive immunity

 Non-pharmacological Prevention